-It’s Time to Make Easy Homemade Granola
+It’s Time to Make Homemade Fruit Granola

 So I decided to make my own Furugura at home.
-It turns out to be really easy to make homemade granola if you haven’t made before.
+It turns out to be really easy to make homemade granola if you haven’t made it before.

 My Easy Homemade Granola is healthy as it’s made with whole grains, unrefined oil, natural sweetener, and delicious dried fruits and nuts!
 Are you ready to make it?
 If you put in a mason jar, it makes a great edible gift for your friends and family too!

 I make this recipe based on Furugura-style granola that we love, but with this basic granola recipe, you can play around with the ingredients and the mix-ins to make your favorite granola.